The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

-To explain why the companion is most likely a WR star, Fig.\,\ref{fig:BAT95_FLAMES} shows the N\,{\sc iv}\,$\lambda 4060$ line together with the He\,{\sc i}\,$\lambda 4471$ line in four archival FLAMES observations.
+To understand why the companion is most likely a WR star, we refer the reader to Fig.\,\ref{fig:BAT95_FLAMES}, which shows the N\,{\sc iv}\,$\lambda 4060$ line together with the He\,{\sc i}\,$\lambda 4471$ line in four archival FLAMES observations.
 The N\,{\sc iv} line traces the same velocities as the He\,{\sc ii} lines, and therefore traces the RV curve derived by S08.
 The profile variations of the N\,{\sc iv}\,$\lambda 4060$ line are suggestive of two emission components that move in anti-phase.
 The He\,{\sc i} lines show a less-pronounced anti-phased behavior, and generally do not follow the same behavior of the He\,{\sc ii} lines.
 The origin of the He\,{\sc i} is, we believe, primarily the secondary star.
 A non-negligible contribution from a WWC region is likely in this line.
-It may also be responsible for the strong N\,{\sc iii} emission seen in the optical spectrum, although we can only speculate that this is the case without phase coverage beyond $5500\,\AA$.
+It may also responsible for the strong N\,{\sc iii} emission seen in the optical spectrum, though without phase coverage beyond $5500\,\AA$, we can only speculate that this is the case.
 Another argument against an OB-type companion is that, if assumed to be present, a typical OB-type companion would strongly dilute the emission lines of the WR star.
-To reproduce the emission lines in their observed strengths, we would need to assume extremely large mass-loss rates in the excess of $\log \dot{M} = -4$\,\smy, which is hard to motivate physically.
+To reproduce the emission lines in their observed strengths, one would need to assume extremely large mass-loss rates in the excess of $\log \dot{M} = -4$\,\smy, which is hard to motivate physically.
 Lastly, the combination of faint N\,{\sc v}, strong N\,{\sc iv}, and very strong N\,{\sc iii} in the optical spectrum is very hard to reproduce using just one WR model.

 We derived the RVs of both companions based on a 2D cross-correlation with the N\,{\sc iv} line using a PoWR model as a template for both stars.
 However, we caution that the fit quality was not satisfactory for all phases and significant systematic errors may be present.
 The motion of the cooler secondary should be best monitored with the N\,{\sc iii}\,$\lambda \lambda 4634, 4641$ doublet.
 Unfortunately, only one phase of FLAMES observations is available that covers this doublet, so a careful derivation of the RV curves of both components is currently not possible.
 We encourage deeper observations of BAT99\,95 in future studies.